pickles976/chiptune-ai/readme.md

 ## Deployment

-1. For testing and developing locally, you should use
+1. Copy [this folder](https://drive.google.com/drive/folders/14Jv8KSieuQgUrQ6q-YUiqxPdkc9i9QcT?usp=sharing) into the app/model/ folder.
+Rename it to "GPT_NEO"

+2. Run
 `
     docker-compose up
 `
-in /app to run a Flask server
+in /app to run a Flask server.
+If it is your first time building then it will take a hot minute.

 # Making your own model